Back to Top

 Staffing

 While buildings provide tangible structures that our entire community sees and connects with, it is the staff who are the backbone of the District.
 Teachers engage with our children every day, using their training to teach our children important skills and help set a foundation for students to become life-long learners.
 With children in the district, I have seen firsthand the impact of not having sufficient staff.
-This year my son’s science teacher, new to the district, resigned within the first month of the school year resulting in a long-term sub taking over the class.
+Last year my son’s science teacher, new to the district, resigned within the first month of the school year resulting in a long-term sub taking over the class.
 Staffing issues are not unique to Hudson, it is happening within the larger ecosystem of teacher burnout, fewer people going into the teaching profession, and overall worker shortages.
 Finding and retaining staff is an issue every industry (public and private) is facing.
-It is clear the Board and Administration have been working on ways to recruit and retain staff – from offering sign-on bonuses, offering staff access to child care in the District, creating more recognition opportunities (i.e., Cheers for Peers), and implementing a new compensation structure.
-Even with these efforts, staffing will remain a critical issue for the District.
 We need strong qualified teachers and staff.

 Mental Health